FranckPachot/ybdemo/docker/yb-lab/README.md

 Here is my lab to test various [YugabyteDB](https://www.yugabyte.com/) configurations locally in Docker.
-The goal is to generate a `docker-compose.yaml` to test multi-cloud, multi-region, multi-zone, multi-node, and with read replicas in a lab.
-And run workloads with the YBDemo from this repository.
-It is highly configurarable, and will change depending on my needs, so better look at the scripts to understand them.
+The `gen-yb-docker-compose.sh` generates a `docker-compose.yaml` to test multi-cloud, multi-region, multi-zone, multi-node, and with read replicas in a lab.
+It also creates some application containers running the YBDemo simple program from this repository.
+It is highly configurable, may change depending on my needs, so better look at the scripts to understand them.
 Or ask me ([@FranckPachot](https://twitter.com/FranckPachot))

 # Run the lab

 1. run `gen-yb-docker-compose.sh` to generate a `docker-compose.yaml` in the current directory, and start it.
-This creates a cluster with the settings are defined in the generation script though environment variables (and the first arg $1 of the script defines some iconfigurations of interrest)
+This creates a cluster with the settings are defined in the generation script though environment variables (and the first arg $1 of the script defines some configurations of interest)
  - the **tservers** will be created from yb-tserver-0 up to the number defined in `$number_of_tservers`
- - they will be distributed into `$list_of_clouds`, `$list_of_regions`, `$list_of_zones` **placement info** (of course all are on your laptop, those are just names)
+ - they will be distributed into `$list_of_clouds`, `$list_of_regions`, `$list_of_zones` **placement info** (of course all are on your laptop, those are just names ;)
- - the cloud.region.zone matching `$read_replica_regexp` will be **read replicas** (also called obervers or witness replicas - they do not participate in raft quorum, they can lag but will never block writes)
+ - the **cloud.region.zone** matching `$read_replica_regexp` will be **read replicas** (also called observers or witness replicas - they do not participate in raft quorum, they can lag but will never block writes)
- - **master** are created first, the number is the **replication factor** set in `$replication_factor`
+ - **master** containers are created first, the number is the **replication factor** set in `$replication_factor`
  - once the masters are created, if `$read_replica_regexp` is defined, `cluster-config` will set the primary and read replica **topology**.
 You can look at its log to check what it defines.
 We this is set the tservers will be defined as `ro` for read replicas or `rw` for primary nodes depending on the pattern.
  - once all tservers are created, the `yb_servers()` topology is displayed